M0hamedFawzy/Apical-Lesion-Classifier-App-ALCA/README.md

 The system is designed with a three-tier architecture, including data preprocessing, model training, and user interface components.

 ### Methods and Procedures
-Detailed description of the methods used, including data preprocessing techniques, model selection, and training procedures.
+A detailed description of the methods used, including data preprocessing techniques, model selection, and training procedures.

 ## Data Collection

 ### Dataset Sources
-390 radiographs were collected from various sources and filtered and labeled with the help of experienced doctors.
+`390 radiographs` were collected from various sources and filtered and labeled with the help of experienced doctors.
 An additional dataset from the author of "Automatic Classification System for Periapical Lesions in Cone-Beam Computed Tomography" was also used.

 ### Dataset Description
-The final dataset consists of 1390 radiographs (790 with apical lesions and 600 without).
+The final dataset consists of `1390 radiographs` (790 with apical lesions and 600 without).

 ## System Implementation